diaslucia/project-django/README.md

 - courses: Displays courses with a search form.
 - students: Displays all students.
 - professors: Displays all professors.
+- login_req: Displays a form to log in into your account.
+- signup: Displays a form to create a new user.
+- editProfile: Displays a form to edit your profile information.

 ### Urls File